darklambda/OMA/README.md

 # RoadMap

-- [ ] (Mandatory before retaking the project) Updating Angular version to LTS
+- [ ] (Mandatory before retaking the project) Updating Angular version to latest LTS
 - [x] Storage of member's personal information
 - [x] Export and Import of member's data using cvs files
 - [ ] Filtering of memeber's data